Sshahryar/Leetcode/README.md

 ### Solution Oct 6, 2023 (Java, leetcode) 343.
 Integer Break (Medium)
 In .LeetcodeDailySolution folder as Oct6,2023.java

+#### Prompt:

+Given an integer n, break it into the sum of k positive integers, where k >= 2, and maximize the product of those integers.

+Return the maximum product you can get.

 #### Solution:

     class Solution {